Zorth/void_player_wiki/content/_META/_callouts.md

 > Aliases: "question", "help", "faq"
 > Question callouts are used for unknowns, open plotpoints, possible quests or investigation points that are unanswered.

+> [!todo]
+> Aliases: "todo"
+> Todo's are used for things that should be done in the wiki.
+So not anything in [[The Void]] but things that are missing from the wiki

 ## All Callouts